nwactor/bart-now-mobile/README.md

 * Detects the nearest station to the user and displays it by default
 * Navigation between main page and detail page
 * Map and Routing from the user's location to the chosen station
-* Option to set default station and travel mode to load whenever the app starts
+* Option to set default station and travel mode that load whenever the app starts

 ### Planned Features